jessicarush/react-notes/state.md

 In React, every JSX element has built-in attributes representing every kind of browser event.
 They are camel-case and take callback functions as event listeners.

 In the following example we've created a button and added an event handler.
 We've created a method in the component to handle the click event.
-The only thing that's unexpected here is that we in order to use `this.setState` within that event handling method, we have to clarify what `this` is referring.
-As it turns out, the calling object not out component but some other part of React.
-To clarify `this` is referring to our component, we have to do some binding:
+The only thing that's unexpected here is that in order to use `this.setState` within that event handling method, we have to clarify what `this` is referring.
+As it turns out, the calling object is not our component but some other part of React.
+To clarify that `this` should be referring to our component, we have to do some binding:

 ```javascript
 class Button extends Component {